tbm-2303/OLA2_SI/Assignment2.md

 These things take time and some services and teams are being developed, but much of the enterprise is still monolithic in nature.

 continuous conversation:
-instead of phase based review, continuous conversations allows for designing and architecting during development.
+Instead of phase based review, continuous conversations allows for designing and architecting during development.
 Teams can reach out and talk to dedicated architects.
 Adding new services could introduce unwanted complexity and it could be worth discussing wether or not to invest in new services or find ways to combine features with existing services.
 They are there to help ensure the business value chain is operating as efficiently as possible.In terms of the devops loop, he says the Continuous conversation slots in perfectly.